Signed in as:

 These routes were never meant to handle:

-TexasLand USA would bring tens of thousands of vehicles into an area served only by narrow, two-lane Farm-to-Market roads with multiple hard turns and some railroad crossings.
-The existing infrastructure was never meant for this scale of traffic.
+TexasLand USA would funnel tens of thousands of vehicles into an area served only by narrow, two-lane farm-to-market roads with hard turns and railroad crossings.
+And unlike RenFest — which now benefits from a direct highway and still struggles — TexasLand would have no buffer, no bypass, and no Plan B.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.